Environment Agency: Other marine responsibilities

 The Environment Agency is the harbour authority for Rye and the conservancy authority for the Dee Estuary.
 The Environment Agency has also published information about tidal bores, these being the Trent Aegir and the Severn bore.

 Equipment and fleet

-The EA operates a variety of machinery, equipment and transport fleet in order to carry out the specialised duties of its officers, namely in survey, incident response and monitoring.
-Due to the remit of the EA, this includes land vehicles, but also marine vessels and light aircraft.
+The EA operates a variety of equipment and machinery along with a transport fleet in order to carry out the specialised duties of its officers, namely in survey, incident response and monitoring.
+Due to the remit of the EA, this includes land vehicles, marine vessels and light aircraft.